 - coloring recipe of choice

-- green: 1 1/2 T. powdered parsley (grind in coffee grinder)
+- green: 1 1/2 tablespoons powdered parsley grind in coffee grinder

 - pink: lavender or geranium essential oil

-- green: peppermint, wintergreen or eucalyptus essential oils
+- green: peppermint or wintergreen or eucalyptus essential oils

 - yellow: lemon essential oil

 - brown: sandalwood or cedar wood essential oils or leave EO out for a nice chocolatey smell!

 - Whisk together base ingredients and set aside.

 - Measure dry ingredients for one batch of play dough into a small saucepan.
 (If using a dry coloring, whisk in here.)

 - Pour in liquid ingredients and mix to combine.